eurostat/econowcast/README.md

 with Big Data.
 * [_nowcast_](nowcast): Modelling strategies for nowcasting/early estimates purposes taking into account various Big data characteristics have been elaborated.
-Scripts that operate some empirical test on possible timeliness gains when using Google Trends, other easily accessible big data and macroeconomic and financial variables are provided.
+Scripts that operate some empirical test on possible timeliness gains when using _Google Trends_, other easily accessible big data and macroeconomic and financial variables are provided.
 Accuracy gains through improving the timeliness of the selected variables at the beginning, middle and end of the reference period together with the associated accuracy loss are also investigated.